tedCodeDev/PromptHG/README.md

 ## Installation

-To install, you need to add PromptHG.ps1 to your PowerShell profile and place the config file in the same folder as your PowerShell profile.
+To install, add PromptHG.ps1 to your PowerShell profile and place the config file in the same folder as your PowerShell profile.

 **For Example:**

-1. Edit C:\Users\<UserName>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1 to contain the following: . '<PathToScript>\PromptHG.ps1'
+1. Edit: C:\Users\<UserName>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1 to contain the following:
+    * . '<PathToScript>\PromptHG.ps1'

 2. Copy PromptHGConfig.json to C:\Users\<UserName>\Documents\WindowsPowerShell\